soyuka/dpicker/README.md

 ## Modules

-To keep DPicker small (3.1Kb gz), external modules are available:
+To keep DPicker small (2.8Kb gz), external modules are available:

 For example [arrowNavigation](https://soyuka.github.io/dpicker/DPicker.modules.module_arrowNavigation.html) allows the use of arrows on days to switch from one to another.

 The [modifiers](https://soyuka.github.io/dpicker/DPicker.modules.module_modifiers.html) module adds modifiers, for example type `-100` `Enter` and you'll get the date `today - 100 days`

+Want time?
+Add the [time](https://soyuka.github.io/dpicker/DPicker.modules.module_time.html) module!

 To know more about modules check out the [documentation](https://soyuka.github.io/dpicker/DPicker.html).